 Aside from an M.Sc.
-Degree in Computing, I’m a certified physique coach and a behavior change coach.
+Degree in Computing, I’m a certified physique and behavior change coach.

-Most of the knowledge you see in the videos and articles is self-taught through textbooks, seminars, courses, scientific articles, mentors and over 2 years of experience as an online coach helping people becoming the best version of themselves.
+Most of the content you see in the YouTube videos and articles is self-taught through textbooks, seminars, courses, scientific articles, mentors and over 2 years of experience as an online coach helping people becoming the best version of themselves.

 Now, you might be wondering how I got to where I am now?

 Me, an average guy with mediocre bodybuilding genetics, born in a tiny village in a poor country during the Yugoslavian war, with barely any social skills and without knowing how to speak English (My native language is Croatian).

-I get this question a lot, so on this page, I decided to share a part of my life journey to inspire you to take action and change your life.
+Since I get this question a lot, on this page, I decided to share a part of my life journey to inspire you to take action and change your life.

 From Skinny Fat Beer Belly Gamer to a Ripped Lean Physique

 A few years ago, if you told me that one day I would be walking around at 8% body fat, coaching thousands of people all around the world to get shredded and strong, I probably would have laughed in your face.

-And if you told me that I’d be doing videos for YouTube, sharing my thoughts with millions of people I would probably think you’re crazy.
+And if you told me that I’d be doing YouTube videos, sharing my thoughts with millions of people I would probably think you’re crazy.

 You see, during college, I wasn’t exactly the best example of a healthy person.

 A skinny fat World of Warcraft guy with long hair, swollen face, pale skin and at any moment looking like he’s about to pass-out.

-My diet consisted of salty potato chips, chocolate, and sandwiches.
+My diet consisted of salty potato chips, chocolate, and cheap sandwiches.